 Applicable Federal, State, and local regulatory agencies that have jurisdiction may elect to review this SWPPP and notify the permittee in writing that the SWPPP does not meet the requirements of their regulations.
 If the SWPPP needs to be revised, the permittee and the site contractor will make the required modifications within seven days of such notification and submit written certification to the notifying agency that the changes have been implemented.
 A copy of the SWPPP will be kept available on site for review by regulatory agencies, engineers, and subcontractors.

-This Project is in the Town of Wilmington which is not a regulated Traditional Land Use Control MS4 Community.
+This Project is in the town of Wilmington which is not a regulated traditional lad control MS4 community.

 2.2 SWPPP Update

 The permittee identified in this SWPPP shall amend the SWPPP under the following conditions: